Hi internet ❤

-Girl of the earth boutique is our permanent womenswear line, designed by me and meant to throw on and go!
-Each effortless piece is limited to few-of-a-kind, made of vintage fabric remnants from the 1960's/70's/80's.
-We love our vintage fabrics not just for their timeless prints and old-fashioned high quality, but also for their inherent scarcity.
-Sometimes we find a entire roll, sometimes just one remaining meter.
-Often we'll make a style in as many as 10 different fabrics/colourways, because on average we can only make 4 alike units from the fabric remnant.
-It sucks to wear the same thing as everyone else, so we adore this.
+GIRL OF THE EARTH BOUTIQUE is our permanent womenswear line.
+Each effortless piece is limited to few-of-a-kind, as they're made of vintage fabric remnants from the 1960's/70's/80's.
+I love our vintage fabrics not just for their timeless prints and old-fashioned high quality, but also for their inherent scarcity.
+Sometimes I find a entire roll, sometimes just one remaining meter.
+Often I'll make a style in as many as 10 different fabrics/colourways, because on average the fabric remnant is only large enough for 4 alike units.
+It sucks to wear the same thing as everyone else, so I adore this.

-Maybe you’ve heard through the grapevine— the fashion industry today is super wasteful (the third worst polluting industry in the world, even worse than air travel 😳).
+Maybe you’ve heard— the fashion industry today is super wasteful (the third worst polluting industry in the world, even worse than air travel 😳).
 Our boutique pieces offer a second life to already existing fabric, meaning upcycled vintage materials with truly zero-impact on the environment.
 Not to be dramatic, but this is the #1 most eco-friendly way to shop.
+Go ahead and brag.

-BTW, when sourcing vintage fabrics from flea markets, old textile shops, garage sales, and secondhand websites, we don't always know the fabric composition, but we avoid synthetic fibres no matter what, and run burn tests to make sure the fabric is natural.
-We use a lot of 100% silk, linen, cotton, and wool.
+BTW, when sourcing vintage fabrics, the fabric composition isn't always known, but I vehemently avoid synthetic fibres, and run burn tests to make sure the fabric is plant-based (100% silk, linen, cotton, and wool).
 Natural fibres are softer, non-toxic, and a better consumer-investment.
-For us, using them is a no-brainer.
+For me, using them is a no-brainer.

 VINTAGE & OLD-STOCK COLLECTIONS